REMOVE HOLDING "H" ZONING

 Our Rezoning Professionals apply for pre-application consultations with municipal planning staff to identify key issues and requirements and prepare comprehensive zoning amendment applications, including supporting documentation like site plans, reports, and analysis.

-As Land Development Experts, we communicate with municipal staff, to address concerns and build support for a Zoning By-law amendment through a HOLD application, and represent clients at Council meetings related to the zoning amendment application to remove of the Holding Symbol "(H)" from the Zoning By-law.
+As Land Development Experts, we communicate with municipal staff to address concerns and build support for a Zoning By-law amendment through a HOLD application, and represent clients at Council meetings related to the zoning amendment application to remove the Holding Symbol "(H)" from the Zoning By-law.

 Our experienced and competent Land Development Experts provide valuable expertise to land owners.